 You’re not only helping to pay the salary of the surgeon, you’re also going to be covering a portion of what it takes to run an animal hospital.
 Lights, sterilization, cleaning, monitoring the patient, maintaining the files, and all of the administrative costs are included in the overall cost of cataract surgery for dogs.

 Disposable supplies like syringes, needles, and gloves are also factored into the final veterinarian bill.

 Post-operative medication, including eye drops and antibiotics, are pretty standard after cataract surgery for dogs.
-Of course, they’re not free.
+They’re not included in the price of the procedure.
 It’s possible to ask for eye drop samples to help save money.
 The veterinarian may even have antibiotic samples or even generic brands to help you save on overall costs.

 Have a look at this post on The Simple Dollar to get an idea of pet ownership costs overall.